ansonpjp/php-coding-test/README.md

 Your objectives are:

 1. Get the tests passing
-2. Ensure that the rest of the code meets a high standard (whatever that means to you)
+2. Ensure that all of the code (and tests) meets a high standard (whatever that means to you)
 3. Note down any choices or assumptions you made and why you made them in this README.
 For example, "I'm assuming that Task names are unique, otherwise they might not make sense" when compared to each other.
 4. Note down what you would do if you had more time in this README
 5. Delete the `vendor` directory, then zip this directory and email it to us